 Background Resources

-- Combined Sewer Overflow Control Planning Program – Joint efforts by Cambridge, MWRA, and Somerville A joint project website from Cambridge, Somerville, and MWRA providing information, updates, and public engagement opportunities on plans to reduce combined sewer overflows and improve water quality in local rivers.
+A summary of the extensive public outreach and stakeholder involvement undertaken by MWRA, Cambridge, and Somerville during the CSO planning process, including multilingual public meetings, surveys, engagement with watershed groups, and environmental justice community participation - Combined Sewer Overflow Control Planning Program – Joint efforts by Cambridge, MWRA, and Somerville A joint project website from Cambridge, Somerville, and MWRA providing information, updates, and public engagement opportunities on plans to reduce combined sewer overflows and improve water quality in local rivers.

 - Progress on Development of Updated Combined Sewer Overflow Control Plan – September 17, 2025 MWRA BOD Staff Summary MWRA staff brief the Board on progress toward the updated CSO Control Plan—covering regulatory requirements, evaluated alternatives, preliminary costs, public engagement, and next steps toward a draft submittal and recommendations.